neuroinformatics-unit/datashuttle/docs/source/pages/community/contributing.md

 ### Tests requiring additional infrastructure

-Some tests depend on external infrastructure and will be skipped automatically when run locally:
+Some tests depend on external infrastructure and are skipped automatically when run locally:

-- To run tests of SSH transfer, Docker must be installed and running.
+- SSH transfer tests require Docker is installed and running.
 - Cloud storage tests (Google Drive, AWS) require private credentials to run and are generally not expected to be run outside the GitHub actions environment.
 Please contact the development team if you require local testing of Google Drive or AWS for your contribution.

 ## Contributing documentation

-It is very important that the documentation for ``datashuttle`` is clear, accurate and concise.
-A key principle of ``datashuttle`` is it should make data acquisition simple and easy—therefore it should be well-documented.

-For these reasons every part of all software must be documented as thoroughly as possible, and all new features must be fully documented.
+To ensure ease of use, every part of all software must be documented as thoroughly as possible, and all new features should be fully documented.
 If you notice any areas where the documentation can be improved, please don't hesitate to make a contribution.

 ### Working with the documentation